24.4.26

 1.4.26

-1st April 2026 MkIV packing.
+1st April 2026 MkIV packing and parcel delivery delay.

 ~*~

-Wednesday 1st.
+Wednesday 1st April.
 Sunny.
 I have been outside packing the MkIV for its trip back to Blighty.

-Having taken the whole thing apart I was able to tape the main shafts and cradle together.
+Having taken the whole thing apart.
+So I was able to tape the main shafts and cradle together.
 Then place it in a long, narrow box with padding.
 I was hoping to avoid the heavy shafts shooting out of the box and causing damage.
-Taping the parts together increases the cross sectional area.
+Taping the parts together also increases the cross sectional area.
 I also taped the box thoroughly.
 To avoid penetration.
 This parcel came to 14kg.
 So just under the 15kg postage step.

 The rest of MkIV just fits into an old banana box.
 However it came to just over 21kg once I had added lightweight packing materials.